menglinmet/ees_3310_5310_website/content/overview.md

 | Final Exam            | 25%   |      |

+# Honor Code:

+This course, like all courses at Vanderbilt, is conducted under the Honor Code.

+* **Studying:** As you study for this class, I encourage you to to seek help from me{{< IF_TA >}}, from {{% TA_FORMAL_NAME %}}, {{< /IF_TA >}} or from other classmates or friends.

+* **Lab Assignments:** I encourage working together, and in most lab assignments you will be explicitly told to work with a partner.
+I also encourage you to talk with other classmates, as well as friends and acquaintances outside of class.
+You may discuss assignments, compare notes on how you are working a problem, and you may look at your classmates' work on homework assignments.
+  But you must work through the problems yourself in the work you turn in:
+  **Even if you have discussed the solution with others you must work through the steps yourself and express the answers in your own words.
+  You may not simply copy someone else's answer.**

+* **Tests and Exams:** Tests are different from homework and labs:
+  **all work on tests and exams must be entirely your own**.
+  **You may not work together with anyone or receive any help from anyone but me{{< IF_TA >}} or from {{% TA_FORMAL_NAME %}}{{< /IF_TA >}}
+  on exams and tests (this includes the take-home final exam)}.

+If you ever have questions about how the Honor Code applies to your work in this course, please ask me{{< IF_TA >}} or {{% TA_FORMAL_NAME %}}{{< /IF_TA >}}.
+**Uncertainty about the Honor Code does not excuse a violation.**

+## Research Integrity

+Beyond the University Honor Code, this course also emphasizes the scientific ethical principles of research integrity.
+Honesty is a very important part of research integrity, but it is only one part.
+Clearly, science cannot work if scientists are not scrupulously honest about the results of their research and there is no tolerance for scientists who lie.
+But research integrity goes much farther.
+Real science happens in the context of a scientific community and the integrity of this community is critical.
+The ethical principles of research integrity have grown over the centuries to protect the integrity of the scientific community.
+Indeed, the mathematician and poet Jacob Bronowski wrote, in his book, _Science and Human Values_ (Harper & Row, 1956) that what makes science work and makes it great is much less about the intellectual brilliance and skills of individual scientists than about the ethical commitment to truth and human dignity by the community of scientists.

+Science does not proceed only by making leaps of discovery but also by making useful mistakes and then discovering and correcting the errors in those mistakes.
+Because of this, scientific integrity requires scientists to be extremely transparent and forthcoming about all the details of their research.
+It is not enough to sincerely report a discovery or an idea in good faith, but one must also provide others with the tools to critically examine that discovery and idea, and if a scientist learns, even many years later, that a report or discovery contained an error, they must correct the error and actively inform other scientists about it.

+When a scientist discovers an error in their past work and does not promptly and actively correct it, other scientists may continue to rely on the truth of that result and thus waste time, effort, and money.
+Thus, both making one's own work available to others so they can have the opportunity to find errors, and also to promptly and publicly report any errors that one finds in one's own work are two critical pieces of research integrity.

+Another aspect also involves the communal nature of science: None of us works in isolation, and every scientist's work builds on work by others.
+There are two reasons why it is critical to acknowledge the role of others' work in our own research reports: First, it is important to give others the credit for their contributions to our shared body of scientific knowledge.
+Secondly, it is important for others to know where the data and methods we use come from.
+If I use someone else's data or methods for an analysis and it later turns out that there were problems with their data or methods, then it is important for people reading my work to be able to examine my work and evaluate how those errors might affect my own results.

+I want to emphasize that these considerations about research integrity are not just negative things.
+They are very positive, which is why so many researchers are embracing them.
+**By being transparent and forthcoming, and by encouraging others to reproduce your research results, you can enhance your reputation**, both for honesty (you show that you have nothing to hide) and for being a good citizen of the scientific community by making it easy for other researchers to learn from your work and build on it to make new discoveries and build new and more powerful tools for analyzing data.

+Where this is relevant to this course on Global Climate Change is in our practice of reproducible research in the laboratory portion of the course.
+Making our work, however humble, fully open and transparent so that others may examine it, criticize it, or build on it to develop new tools and make new discoveries is an essential part of research integrity.

+In your lab reports it will be important for you to document where the data you worked with comes from (this will mostly be clearly spelled out in the assignments) and what methods you used to analyze it.
+Using the tools of R and RMarkdown will make it easy to almost automatically include this kind of transparency in your reports.
+As you do this throughout this course, you will learn the best practices adopted by the scientific community and develop habits of openness, transparency, and reproducibility for any research you do in the future in any area of society, whether in science, journalism, business, or other endeavors.

 # **Final Note:**

 I have made every effort to plan a busy, exciting, and instructive semester.